phunanon/Chika/README.md

 #### Chika VM target: Linux

-In terminal run `./compile.sh && ./bin/mOS bin/init.kua` from the repository directory.
+In terminal run `./compile.sh && ./bin/chika bin/init.kua` from the repository directory.
 This also recompiles `corpus/programs/init.chi`, a basic shell.

 #### Chika compilers

 Using a web-browser: open `compile.html`, convert the hex output into a binary image.
 For Linux use `xxd -r -p chika.hex init.kua`.
 Using NodeJS: `node compiler.js source.chi` => source.kua
-Using Chika: a work in progress!
+Using the Chika VM: a work in progress!

 ### Chika Virtual Machine (ChVM) implementation